 The following case studies illustrate the breadth and depth of our partnerships and represent just a small sample of a diverse and varied programme of funding.

-Pears Foundation is an incredibly supportive, involved partner and we are grateful for their expertise and guidance as we progress with the Improving Access to Guiding project.
-Our volunteers are absolutely at the heart of Girlguiding and with the Foundation’s support, we have the opportunity to develop a new recruitment and retention model, which will create a lasting legacy for our membership of over 500,000.Julie Bentley, CEO,
+Pears Foundation is an incredibly supportive, involved partner and we are grateful for their expertise and guidance as we progress with the Space to Grow Together project.
+Our volunteers are absolutely at the heart of Girlguiding and with the Foundation’s support, we have the opportunity to develop a new recruitment and retention model, which will create a lasting legacy for our membership of over 500,000.Angela Salt, CEO,

 We are proud to support Girguilding.
 With over half a million members, including adult volunteers, it is one of the institutions that form the backbone of British society.
 It is open and accessible to girls and women from all walks of life, encouraging them to get involved in their communities and make a positive contribution.Sir Trevor Pears CMG